LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages

+### version 5.0.0
+*Released*: ??
+August 2024
+- ***BREAKING CHANGE***: React dependency upgraded to React 18
+- Use PropsWithChildren for all components using children
+- Fix issues with document click handlers for menus

 ### version 4.16.0
 *Released*: 3 September 2024
 - Calculated fields remove experimental feature flag